-The current spot price for uranium is USD41.50/lb $U_3O_8$ and long-term contract price is approximately USD60.00/lb.
+The current spot price for uranium is USD40.75/lb (as of report effective date of June 2,2010) $U_3O_8$ and long-term contract price is approximately USD60.00/lb.
 Uranium prices have fluctuated greatly in the past five years from lows of near USD9.00/lb to over USD135.00/lb.
 Long-term market trends analyzing supply and demand indicate increases in future demand.